variantstudios/westlakewine.com/_slider/02-fall-seasonal-2016.md

 title: "Hurry in, they won't last long!"
 image: /assets/images/slider/02-fall-seasonal-2016.jpg
 link_path: /beer-specials/
-link_label:  "Fall is here, and so are the Seasonal Beers, Ales & Lagers!"
+link_label: 'Fall is here, and so are the Seasonal Beers, Ales & Lagers!'
 show_slide: true
-weight: 3
+weight: 1
 ---